Like us on Facebook

 Follow us on Instagram

-Simply Beautiful: The last men of the American Revolutionary War – amazing photos of veterans of the war
+Simply Beautiful: The Last Men of the American Revolutionary War – Amazing Photos of Veterans of the War

+In 1864, 81 years after the American Revolutionary War, Reverend E. B. Hillard and two photographers embarked on a trip through New England to visit, photograph, and interview the six known surviving veterans.
 They were the last generation that was a living link with the time when the Americans achieved national independence.
 The Revolutionary War ended in 1783 and photography was invented in the 1820s and 1830s.

 All of them were over the age of one hundred at the time of their interviews and lived long enough to have their pictures taken.
 The photos were printed into a book titled The Last Men of the Revolution.